Thomas Lunsford Stokes

-Thomas Lunsford Stokes, Jr. (November 1, 1898 – May 14, 1958) was a Pulitzer-prize winning American journalist.
+Thomas Lunsford Stokes, Jr. (November 1, 1898 – May 14, 1958) was a Pulitzer Prize-winning American journalist.

-History
+Biography

 Thomas Stokes was born in Atlanta, Georgia, on November 1, 1898, to Thomas Lunsford Stokes and Emma Layton, both descendants of colonial families.
 His father was a co-founder of Davison-Paxon-Stokes, a major department store chain in the southeastern United States.
 He graduated from the University of Georgia in 1920, after 3 years.

 He began his journalism career working as a reporter for Georgia newspapers and then moved to Washington in 1921, where he took dictation from reporters at United Press.
 He later worked as a copy editor and then as a reporter covering all aspects of Washington politics.
 He greeted the New Deal with enthusiasm and his coverage of the early days of Franklin D. Roosevelt's administration brought him to the attention of the Scripps-Howard newspaper chain, which hired him as its Washington correspondent in 1933.